ibari/surfcast/README.md

 ## Requirements

-This project is built with Node, Express, Angular, and Foundation.
+This project is built with Node, Express, Angular, and Bootstrap.

 You'll need the following software installed to get started.